Can You Use Jiu Jitsu in Wrestling? | Easily Explained

 Wrestling Goals

-The goal of Wrestling is to pin both shoulder blades of their opponent to the mat for two seconds.
+The goal of Wrestling is to pin both shoulder blades of the opponent to the mat for two seconds.

 This means that wrestlers are desperately avoiding their back to the mat.